Sigismund von Neukomm: Travels

-On 5 May 1804 he left Vienna for St Petersburg.
+On 5 May 1804 he left Vienna for Saint Petersburg.
 Neukomm conducted German opera in the city from 1804 to 1809.
 Then he moved to Paris, where he became friendly with André Grétry and Cherubini, and succeeded Dussek as pianist for the powerful French foreign minister Talleyrand.
 In 1816 he travelled to Rio de Janeiro with the Duke of Luxemburg and stayed there as court music director to John VI of Portugal until the revolution forced his return to Lisbon in 1821.
 He maintained his connection to Talleyrand until 1826 and then embarked on an extended trip to Italy, visiting Genoa, Florence, Rome, Naples, Bologna, Venice and Milan.

 England and France

 For the last two decades or so of his life Neukomm divided his time between London and Paris.
 He first came to London in 1829 at the same time as Mendelssohn, and the two met at 3 Chester Place, the home of Ignaz Moscheles.
-In England his Symphony in E♭ was put on by the Philharmonic Society (on March 21 1831) and his oratorios gained popularity.
+In England his Symphony in E♭ was put on by the Philharmonic Society (on March 21, 1831) and his oratorios gained popularity.
 Mount Sinai received repeated performances in London, Worcester, Derby and elsewhere, and David was composed especially for the 1834 Birmingham Festival.
-Two songs - 'Napoleon's Midnight Review' and 'The Sea,', both setting words by Barry Cornwall, achieved particular popularity.
+Two songs - 'Napoleon's Midnight Review' and 'The Sea', both setting words by Barry Cornwall, achieved particular popularity.
 However, the success of his friend Mendelssohn at the 1837 Birmingham Festival with the oratorio St Paul quickly eclipsed his fame.
 Despite this Neukomm felt at home in England and claimed to have set more English words than any other foreign composer.

 Final years

 Neukomm continued to travel widely until the end of his life, while maintaining his homes in England and France.
 In 1838 he returned to Salzburg for the first time in three decades.
 He was also there for the unveiling of the Mozart Monument in September 1842, for which he delivered the panegyric, composed a hymn (Österreich), and conducted Mozart's Coronation Mass (k317) and Requiem.

-He died in Paris and was buried in the Montmartre cemetery.
+He died in Paris on 3 April 1858 and was buried in the Montmartre cemetery.
 His autobiography was published in 1859.
-Neukomm’s sister Elisabeth (1789–1816) was a soprano, renowned in Vienna.
+Neukomm's sister Elisabeth (1789–1816) was a soprano, renowned in Vienna.
 One of his nephews, Edmond Neukomm (1840–1903), was a French writer on music.